Author: Vanessa Ngan, Staff Writer, 2005.

-Skin, or cutaneous, metastasis (plural ‘metastases’) refers to growth of cancer cells in the skin originating from an internal cancer.
-In most cases, cutaneous metastasis develops after the initial diagnosis of the primary internal malignancy (e.g. breast cancer, lung cancer) and late in the course of the disease.
+Cutaneous metastasis (plural ‘metastases’) refers to growth of cancer cells in the skin originating from an internal cancer.
+In most cases, cutaneous metastasis develops after the initial diagnosis of the primary internal malignancy (such as breast cancer and lung cancer) and late in the course of the disease.
 In very rare cases, skin metastasis may occur at the same time or before the primary cancer has been discovered and may be the prompt for further thorough investigation.

 The incidence of skin metastasis varies but is somewhere between 3—10% in patients with a primary malignant tumour.